10 min read

 Pea protein isolate is digested and absorbed easily and offers the benefits of being low in anti-nutrients, free from common allergens, and irritants while being as effective as other protein powders for supporting the growth, repair of tissue, and for the other benefits of protein such as satiety and reduced hunger.

-It is for these reasons that Nuzest utilizes pea protein isolate in their Clean Lean Protein range.
+It is for these reasons that Nuzest utilizes pea protein isolate in Clean Lean Protein range.
 Not only is pea protein isolate the superior protein choice in terms of its efficacy and allergen and anti-nutrient content, but it is also a sustainable protein choice which is why it is loved so much by people all around the world!

 - Wu P, Tian J-C, Walker CE, Wang F-C. Determination of phytic acid in cereals – a brief review.
 International Journal of Food Science & Technology.
 2009;44(9):1671-6.